jnsknn/cli-utils/README.md

-# Java CLI Utils
+# CLI Utils

+_Archived_

-Java Maven project where I try to do and learn different things with Java.
+Java Maven project for learning purposes where I try and do different things with Java.
 The main program contains sub programs which can be executed with right commands and arguments.

 # Commands